 Zuni is an institution in San Francisco.
 The chicken for two should be appointed the state bird of California and the fries are insanely good.
-Make a reservation at Zuni when you’ve been trolling Craigslist looking for a new apartment for weeks and your most promising lead is a studio in SOMA that comes with a 42-year-old club promoter who’s looking for a female roommate “in the market for a father figure.”
-Go to Zuni, let it restore your faith in San Francisco, and switch to Zillow.
+Make a reservation when you’ve been trolling Craigslist looking for a new apartment for weeks and your most promising lead is a studio in SoMa that comes with a 42-year-old club promoter.
+Go to Zuni, let it restore your faith in San Francisco, and maybe switch to Zillow.

 Your grandpa just figured out iCloud, but in the process accidentally shared photos of something he meant to send to his gastroenterologist.
 Go to Trick Dog when you need to reset your life and trigger some form of retrograde amnesia with a strong cocktail and some chicken fingers.

-After a crap week, sometimes you just need to lean in very deeply to sugar.
 Baked Bear lets you customize an ice cream sandwich with cookies and toppings, or if you don’t want to have to immediately change your shirt, you can get your cookie and ice cream in bowl form.
-There’s also a North Beach location, but the Fisherman’s Wharf one is close to the water, so you can sit, stare at the bay, and make the fact that your car got broken into for the third time this week feel insignificant.
+There’s also a North Beach location, but the Fisherman’s Wharf one is close to the water, so you can sit, stare at the bay, and make the fact that your car got broken into for the third time feel insignificant.

 It’s been a long week.
 The city decided that your street is due for some construction and surprise, it’s perfectly acceptable to jackhammer the sidewalk at 6am Monday through Friday.
 You are tired and cranky and need something nice.
 Here’s where the Riddler comes in.
 Try to get there early in the evening, post up with a lot of champagne, some potato chips and caviar and maybe a charcuterie plate, and let it all go.

 When you lose your faith in humanity and need to believe in something, believe in the kouign amann at B. Patisserie.
-They taste like the test tube baby a flaky croissant and moist cookie would produce, and instantly make your day better.
-B. Pat is the perfect stop for breakfast any day of the week if you’re a normal human being that doesn’t make brunch reservations three months in advance, but also cannot stomach the idea of cooking for yourself.
+They taste like the test tube baby that a flaky croissant and soft cookie would produce, and instantly make your day better.
+B. Patisserie is the perfect stop for breakfast any day of the week if you’re a normal human being that doesn’t make brunch reservations three months in advance, but also don’t feel like cooking for yourself.

 If you can’t remember much of the night, but woke up to texts from the bouncer at Bootie asking if you still want to hike Alamere Falls in the morning, it’s Devil’s Teeth time.
-Delete the texts (you don’t hike), drive straight to the Sunset, and eat their breakfast sandwich on Ocean Beach.
-Make like Hillary Duff and let the ocean wash away your sins while devouring the egg-bacon-biscuit creation that’s covered in avocado and aioli.
+Delete the texts, drive straight to the Sunset, and eat their breakfast sandwich on Ocean Beach.
+Make like Hilary Duff and let the ocean wash away your sins while devouring the egg-bacon-biscuit creation that’s covered in avocado and aioli.